rootstrap/blog/content/A take on empowering ActiveRecord.md

 Post.where { |post| post.created_at.gt(1.month.ago) }
 ```

 Wouldn't you agree that's much better writing/parsing SQL strings?
+If you know what Arel is, you'll notice that I purposely used its syntax when comparing values.
+If you don't know what Arel is, a quick explanation is that it's what ActiveRecord uses to build queries under the hood.

-You may also notice that I purposely used Arel's syntax when comparing values, that's because I think Arel is great and I find myself using it a lot in complex queries.
-Although I think that we could also just alias the `gt`, `gteq`, `lteq` methods and so on and have something like this too:
+I used Arel syntax because I think it's great and I find myself using it a lot in complex queries.
+I also believe it has become very stable and that it provides great power with a good syntax.
+Although we could also just alias some comparison methods and have something that looks much more natural:

 ```ruby
 Post.where { |post| post.created_at > 1.month.ago }